MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/network-patterns-overview.md

 In this article, gain an overview understanding for deploying network reference patterns on Azure Local.

-A deployment consists of single-server or multiple server systems (up to 16 machines per system) that connect to one or two Top of Rack (TOR) switches.
+A deployment consists of single-node or multiple node systems (up to 16 machines per system) that connect to one or two Top of Rack (TOR) switches.
 Those environments have the following characteristics:

 - At least two network adapter ports dedicated for storage traffic intent.
-The only exception to this rule is single-server deployments, where network adapters for storage aren't required if you aren't planning to scale out the system in the future.
+The only exception to this rule is single-node deployments, where network adapters for storage aren't required if you aren't planning to scale out the system in the future.

 - One or two network adapter ports dedicated to management and compute traffic intents.